Mohamed El Hawawy / Joint Managing Partner, Dubai / Dubai

 Our team includes a number of Arabic speakers who are qualified in and familiar with the laws of other states in the MENA region.
 We are registered with the Dubai International Financial Centre (DIFC) and have rights of audience before the DIFC Courts.

-15-12-2021 / Maritime
+09-01-2023 / Maritime

-We are very pleased to share that Mohamed El Hawawy, Joint Managing Partner and Monika Humphreys-Davies recently authored the UAE chapter of the fifth edition of The Third Party Litigation Funding Law Review.
+We are delighted to share that Mohamed El Hawawy, Joint Managing Partner, and Natalie Jensen, Partner, from our Dubai office, have contributed the UAE chapter to the recently published Sixth Edition of the Third Party Litigation Funding Law Review.

-18-11-2021 / Maritime
+18-08-2022 / Maritime

-01-10-2021 / Maritime
+10-06-2022 / Maritime